 Continuous integration (CI) is the practice of merging code into a shared repository, usually several times a day.
-How continuous integrations works is that within the repository or production environment, automated building and testing is done to make sure there are no integration issues or problems with the code being merged.
+Within the repository or production environment, automated building and testing is done to make sure there are no integration issues or problems with the code being merged.
 Continuous integration pipelines conduct automated tests.
 New code either passes these tests and proceeds to the next stage, or fails.
 This ensures that only CI-validated code ever makes it into production.

 Continuous integration done well requires a mindset shift and a commitment to DevOps best practices.
 In addition to organizational buy-in, there can be significant investments in infrastructure and tooling to consider.
 Technical leadership with DevOps knowledge and experience working in a cloud native environment will also be crucial for success.